gapotchenko/gnu-tk/README.md

 The command above invokes `cp` GNU utility with `--help` command-line option.

-You can pass a command to execute as a single command-line option:
+You can also pass a command to execute as a single command-line option:

 ```sh
 gnu-tk -c "cp --help"